CBD Isolate vs Full Spectrum

-Full-spectrum CBD, on the other hand, contains a wide range of cannabinoids, minor cannabinoids and even small amounts of THC (0.3%).
+Which means it’s as close to the natural plant as you can get.
 Multiple cannabinoids all work together in synergy with one another, in what’s known as the ‘entourage effect.’
 This enhancing effect makes the benefits of each cannabinoid stronger.

 What is broad-spectrum CBD?

 So, now that we’ve covered CBD isolate and full-spectrum CBD oil, what about broad-spectrum CBD?
 This is a hybrid of the two.
 Broad-spectrum CBD oil also contains a broad range of cannabinoids, but without THC.
 Broad-spectrum solves the problem of maintaining a broad profile of cannabinoids, such as CBD, CBN, and CBG.